How Spain reached their first World Cup final

 Late heartbreak for Sweden

-Sweden, who earlier knocked out reigning and defending champions United States came into the semi-final with all the momentum but that did not deter Spain as a game of few big chances sparked to light in the final 10 minutes.
-Vilda’s team found the opener in the 81st minute through Paralluelo’s drilled effort from close range but Sweden thought they had sent the game to extra-time when Rebecka Blomqvist expertly finished past Coll to make it 1-1 in the 88th minute.
+Sweden came into the semi-final with plenty of believe having knocked out defending champions United States, but that did not deter Spain as a game of few big chances came to life in the final 10 minutes.
+Vilda’s team found the opener in the 81st minute through Paralluelo’s drilled effort from close range, but Sweden thought they had sent the game to extra-time when Rebecka Blomqvist expertly finished past Coll to make it 1-1 in the 88th minute.
 However, just one minute later, Spain regained their advantage as Olga Carmona rifled Spain into the final.